eisascience/eisascience.github.io/README.md

 My career has been defined by consistent advancement and a focus on statistical, machine learning, and data analytic methods relevant to translational and clinical research.
 I have played a pivotal role in designing, implementing, and analyzing extensive research projects, combining wet lab and in silico methodologies to develop hypotheses and transform data into actionable outcomes.
 My work upholds rigorous quality control across various omics data types to ensure integrity and reproducibility.
 Through statistical consultations and analyses, I have contributed significantly to clinical study documentation, scientific publications, presentations, grants, and regulatory filings in both academic and industry settings.

 Currently, I am interested in leading and developing teams to create software, pipelines, and testing methodologies tailored for analyzing and translating complex biomedical data, supporting impactful translational research by integrating data types and applying robust statistical methodologies and computational tools.
+With the advent of large language models (LLMs), such tasks and aims can be rapidly scaled; thus my work includes fine-tuning, testing, and deploying specialized LLM for biomedical research.

 ### Domains of Research Expertise & Interest
 - **Reproductive Biology**: Testis biology and genetics of infertility in human, rhesus, and murine models.